Golders Cottage is one of the earliest pioneer homes of Upper Hutt.

 4. To encourage the use of the museum by schools and groups of visitors

-5. To maintain grounds and gardens and provide for craft workshop and gallery for local groups
+5. To maintain grounds and gardens and provide for craft workshop and gallery

 6. To receive on loan/gift, items that are typical of the era and display them appropriately